 The best way to find out the specifics of your plan is to call your insurance company.
-For guidelines on how to do so, please visit How To Find Out If Your Health Plan Is Covering Women’s Preventive Services with No Co-Pay, as Required by the Health Care Law.
+For guidelines on how to do so, please visit I Still Have to Pay Out-of-Pocket for My Birth Control.

 The bottom line: Unless your plan is grandfathered, you should be getting birth control without a co-pay.

 What about women who are students and enrolled in a student health plan?